-But from dicing in the streets of Greece and Rome, to Baccarat in France, and a horse-betting obsession in Britain, it’s Australians who may just be the world’s best gamblers.
+But from dicing in the streets of Greece and Rome, to a horse-betting obsession in Britain, it’s Australians who may just be the world’s best gamblers.

 Just as prolific travelers as they are bettors, watch out for the Aussies returning to international casino tourism now that international borders have been announced to reopen.

 One area where Australia really shines is in the brick-and-mortar real estate of betting – casinos.
 And there are some truly beautiful setups.

 The most beautiful casinos in Australia offer the chance to combine Australia’s best casinos with stunning surroundings, whether located in the dazzling lights of Melbourne, or the evocative setting of a former rail station.